All Episodes

 It's a pleasure to have you with us.

-Uh this is a bill in the Senate that will be on the floor of the Senate next week.
+This is a bill in the Senate that will be on the floor of the Senate next week.

-It right has risen from the dead.
+It has risen from the dead.

 It has a new number as of last week.

-And uh this is a bill to create a phony Indian tribe where there's never been a tribe before.
+And this is a bill to create a phony Indian tribe where there's never been a tribe before.

-Uh the purpose of it is to protect a whole bunch of illegal racial entitlement programs that have been in place for many years that are now being challenged in court.
+The purpose of it is to protect a whole bunch of illegal racial entitlement programs that have been in place for many years that are now being challenged in court.

-But what makes this bill really bad and why we've got to light up the phones in the Senate and tell them to to uh not allow this bill to come to the floor or to defeat it if it does come to the floor.
+But what makes this bill really bad and why we've got to light up the phones in the Senate and tell them to not allow this bill to come to the floor or to defeat it if it does come to the floor, There's a theory of the Constitution in this bill that will allow Congress to create one of these phony tribes for any racial group in the country.

-Let me s let me let me stop you here, Ken.
+Let me stop you here, Ken.

 Exactly right.

-I want you to tell us for what purpose are they creating this tribe that stick to stick with Hawaii for for a moment here.
+Now, for what purpose, I want you to tell us, for what purpose are they creating this tribe?

-What what's the purpose of creating this so-called tribe?
+What's the purpose of creating this so-called tribe?

-And uh those programs are unconstitutional, they're coming under challenge in the courts.
+They're coming under challenge in the courts.

-Why is a cacao doing this?
+Why is Akaka doing this?

 Yes.

-Uh the bill itself, of course, doesn't say anything about secession, but it will give political power and economic power to people who are very interested in secession.
+The bill itself, of course, doesn't say anything about secession, but it will give political power and economic power to people who are very interested in secession.

-Uh in 1993, Congress passed an apology resolution that said uh, you know, back in 1893, the U.S. sent a few troops ashore uh to help put down rioting in Honolulu, and because of that, it's our fault, America's fault, that the government of the Kingdom of Hawaii was overthrown.
+In 1993, Congress passed an apology resolution that said, you know, back in 1893, the U.S. sent a few troops ashore to help put down rioting in Honolulu.

 Well, that's nonsense.